DonutSMP and the Real-Money Economy

 DonutSMP tracks IPs and can ban "associated accounts."
 Running all your bots from one IP is a quick way to lose everything.
 SoulFire supports SOCKS5 and HTTP proxies natively, so you can route each bot through a different residential proxy.

-Hardcore mode means any death results in a 2-day ban.
+Death is still expensive, but not because of the old two-day lockout.
+The real pain now is lost gear, travel time, broken farm positioning, and the chance that another player loots whatever your bot was carrying.
 For AFK shard farming this isn't a huge concern since the AFK zone is relatively safe.
-But for bots operating in the overworld near farms, other players can and will kill them for loot.
-Your scripts need solid damage detection and escape logic, or you accept the occasional 2-day downtime per bot.
+For bots operating in the overworld near farms, other players can and will kill them for loot.
+Your scripts still need solid damage detection, escape logic, and post-death recovery.

 Risk Assessment